perkinslab/AppFEATHER/README.md

                         path to output the associated data (string)
 ~~~~

+ Using the command line, the output file is always written as a single column, with one event index per line.
 The following example will create the event indices in the file "output.txt" in the current directory.

 ~~~~
 python2 main_feather.py